graphtastic/subgraph-dgraph-software-supply-chain/docs/design/design--guac-to-dgraph.md

 To ensure the aggregated graph is fast and responsive for analytical queries, the `@search` directive is added to fields that will be commonly used in filters.
 This instructs Dgraph to build the appropriate indexes, preventing slow, full-scan operations and enabling capabilities like full-text search, term matching, and regular expressions.

-##### **4.2.3.
-Enabling Future Federation with the `@key` Directive**
+##### 4.2.3.
+Fulfilling the Federation Contract with the `@key` Directive

-Beyond Dgraph-specific optimizations, we will also add the standard Apollo Federation `@key` directive.
+Beyond Dgraph-specific optimizations, we **must** also add the standard Apollo Federation `@key` directive to fulfill the Spoke's external contract with the supergraph.
 This directive serves a different but complementary purpose to Dgraph's `@id`.

 *   **`@id` (Internal Contract):** This is a Dgraph-specific directive that enables its native upsert functionality and creates a unique index.
 It is an *internal contract* with the database engine itself.
 *   **`@key` (External Contract):** This is a Federation specification directive that declares how an entity can be uniquely identified by an external federation gateway.
 It is an *external contract* that allows Dgraph to act as a compliant "subgraph" in a larger, distributed graph.
-By adding the `@key` directive now, even though we are not immediately federating, we gain significant future flexibility at virtually no cost.
+By adding the `@key` directive now, we gain significant future flexibility at virtually no cost.
 It makes our Dgraph instance "federation-ready" from day one.
 If we later choose to evolve the architecture, no schema changes will be required.
 The presence of `@key` has no negative impact on a standalone Dgraph instance's performance or functionality.

 #### 4.3.
 The Augmented GUAC Schema for Dgraph